Skip to content

 Lemmings commit mass suicide

 Lemmings do not commit mass suicide.
-This myth was widely spread by a fraudulent 1958 Disney nature documentary in which filmmakers physically threw lemmings off a cliff while staging a migration sequence.
-Actual lemming population dynamics involve periodic boom-and-bust cycles, not intentional self-destruction.
+This myth was significantly amplified by a fraudulent 1958 Disney nature documentary in which filmmakers physically threw lemmings off a cliff to stage a dramatic migration scene.
+Actual lemming population dynamics involve well-documented boom-and-bust cycles, not intentional self-destruction.

 What we know